Workshop06 Experiments

 • Scope: Dataset runs

-4. Use the default judge model you configured during setup, or pick another structured-output-capable judge model, and save.
+4. Use the default judge model you configured in session 4 or in the fresh project check above, or pick another structured-output-capable judge model, and save.

 5. Enable the evaluator.